 It seems like everywhere I look, a new article is popping up about melatonin for children.
 Some articles sing its praises as a natural, sanity-saving remedy.
 Other articles scare the pants off of us by telling us our child’s hormones will be thrown out of whack and they will become dependent on it like little pint-sized drug addicts.

-The truth is, while melatonin is widely accepted and considered safe, there is a lot we just don’t know about it.
+According to legacyhealing.com, the truth is while melatonin is widely accepted and considered safe, there is a lot we just don’t know about it.
 I did a lot of research before deciding to give it to my daughter, and even still there were things I didn’t find out about it until much later.

 Melatonin for children has become a very polarized topic, and I’m not sure that’s the best way to approach it.
 I truly believe that it’s one of those things that can be a life-saver for some children, and not worth the risk for others.
 The most important factor is to weigh the pros and cons (and to realize that there are some hefty “cons” involved) and then see where you are at.